FuelLabs/fuel-specs/specs/protocol/tx_format.md

 Note: when verifying a predicate, `txID`, `outputIndex`, `balanceRoot`, `stateRoot`, and `txPointer` are initialized to zero.

-Note: when executing a script, `txID`, `outputIndex`, `balanceRoot`, and `stateRoot` are initialized to the transaction ID, output index, amount, and state root of the contract with ID `contractID`, and `txPointer` is initialized to zero.
+Note: when executing a script, `txID`, `outputIndex`, `balanceRoot`, `stateRoot` and `txPointer`  are initialized to the transaction ID, output index, amount, state root and txPointer of the contract with ID `contractID`.

 ### InputMessage